mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

     Vector (x, y, z)
 ```

-This function triplicate the logic but now it only rely on float algebra.
+This function triplicate the logic but now only rely on float algebra.
 Floats are well-known to the jitter and it might be able to eliminate local variables better in this case.

+Let's have a look:

 ```asm
 ; Load ea for current into r8